The Tomb of Dracula: TV movie

-In 1980, an anime television movie based on The Tomb of Dracula was released.
-It was titled Dracula: Sovereign of the Damned (闇の帝王 吸血鬼ドラキュラ, Yami no Teiō: Kyūketsuki Dorakyura).
+In 1980, an anime television movie based on The Tomb of Dracula was released titled Dracula: Sovereign of the Damned (闇の帝王 吸血鬼ドラキュラ, Yami no Teiō: Kyūketsuki Dorakyura).
 Much of the main plot was condensed and many characters and subplots were truncated or omitted.
 The film was animated in Japan by Toei and sparsely released on cable TV in North America in 1983 by Harmony Gold dubbed into English under the title Dracula: Sovereign of the Damned.
 On October 31, 2022, Kineko Video released a remastered 4K scan of the film's original 16mm print.

 Voice cast

 Film

-Blade, a character introduced in The Tomb of Dracula, has been featured in a series of three films: Blade (1998), Blade II (2002), and Blade: Trinity (2004), as well as a short-lived television series titled Blade: The Series (2006).
+Blade, a character introduced in The Tomb of Dracula, has been featured in four films: Blade (1998), Blade II (2002), Blade: Trinity (2004), and the Marvel Cinematic Universe film Deadpool & Wolverine (2024), as well as a short-lived television series titled Blade: The Series (2006).
 Other Tomb of Dracula characters, Deacon Frost and Hannibal King, have been featured in these films (Frost in Blade, King in Blade: Trinity), albeit in heavily revised forms.
 Reference to the Tomb of Dracula series is made in Blade: Trinity when King shows an issue of the comic to Blade.

 Dracula himself does not appear in the series until Blade: Trinity, in which he goes by the name of "Drake" and features an origin and powers that differ from the comics.
 He is played in the film by Dominic Purcell.
 Given Drake's age and origin, he, more than any other vampire that followed, can harness a much greater and more dynamic range of abilities.
 He possesses superhuman strength, much greater than that of Blade, as well as incredible speed.
 Like those he sired, he is capable of leaping great distances and seems to be knowledgeable of sword fighting techniques, even rivaling Blade himself.
 Drake's true power is derived from his origin as the first of his species.
 The manipulation of energies which led to his first resurrection left Drake with two forms: human and a demonic alter ego.
 In this form, Drake is much stronger, resilient to all forms of damage and much taller than his human form.
 He possesses very keen senses, allowing him, for example, to catch an arrow in mid-air.